epsilonrt/spaiot-lib/README.md

 Any damaged on your spa or lost of original product warranty is in your own responsibility, including any consequences of using this project.

 spaiot-lib provides the following features:
-- decoding frames on the connection between the control block and the engine block to monitor the condition of the spa,
+- decoding frames on the connection between the control panel and the motor block to monitor the status of the spa,
 - remote control of push buttons

 It is documented using doxygen and delivered with examples.
 Unit tests provide continuous integration and diffusion (CI / CD)

-### decoding frames
+### Decoding frames

 Decoding requires only 3 GPIO pins of the ESP chip.
-These pins are connected to the SDATA, SCLK clock and nWR write signals of the link between the control block and the engine block.
+These pins are connected to the SDATA, SCLK clock and nWR write signals of the bus between the control panel and the motor block.
 These 3 signals constitutes a synchronous serial bus (similar to the SPI bus) that transmits frames consisting of 16-bit words.
-The words are transmitted higher weight first (MSB on the left) and consisting of 2 bytes, that of higher weight is noted b (on the left) and the weak weight has (right).
+The words are composed of 2 bytes A and B. B is the most significant byte and it is transmitted first.
+Bytes are transmitted with the most significant bit first (left).

 We can see in the image below the frame that corresponds to the command of the LEDs: